-Since it is most likely that you will be working in the National Health Service (NHS) upon completion of the medical degree, the interviewers will want to see that you’ve done the research and know what you’ll be getting yourself into.
+Since it is likely that you will be working in the National Health Service (NHS) after completing the medical degree, the interviewers will want to see that you have done some research and know what you are getting yourself into.

-You can start your research by looking into the NHS constitution, which establishes the principles and values of the NHS.
+You can start by looking into the NHS constitution.
 Within the constitution, there are seven principles which are deemed to be the core values of the NHS.
-Universities such as Hull York Medical School directly state that you will be assessed upon ‘your understanding of these values’.
+Some universities may test you on your understanding of these values.

-Having such discussions allows everyone to gain new ideas and perspectives, helping you reach a more balanced ethical argument in an interview scenario.
+If you know other candidates who are applying to study Medicine, consider creating a group where you meet to have ethical discussions and debates once a week.
+Taking part in such discussions will allow everyone to gain new ideas and perspectives, helping you to reach more balanced ethical arguments in an interview scenario.

-Take the time you have now to think about the skills you have gained and developed from your experiences and how they have been beneficial to you in a healthcare context.
-Some common examples are team working, leadership and time-management skills; how have you developed these and what examples of these skills did you see in your work experience?
+Take time to think about the skills you have gained from your experiences, and how they have been beneficial to you in terms of pursuing Medicine.
+Some key skills for medical students and Doctors are communication, teamwork, leadership and time management – how have you developed these skills and when did you see these skills in action during your work experience/volunteering?

-There is no use talking about skills you have unless you can relate them back to Medicine, and this is easy to forget in an interview.
-By making the links early on in your preparation, when it comes to your real interviews you’ll be able to speak naturally about each skill you have.
+When you’re talking about skills, always relate them back to Medicine.
+By making these links early on in your preparation, you’ll be able to speak more naturally about each skill in your real interview.

-This continues from the point above.
-Whilst, by now, you may be used to writing about why you want to do Medicine, speaking about it aloud is completely different, and may require some practice if it does not come completely naturally to you.
+By now, you should have submitted your Personal Statement and probably feel comfortable writing about why you want to do Medicine.
+However, speaking about it aloud is completely different, and will require a lot of practice if it doesn’t come naturally to you.